SEC climate disclosure explained

 Appolinary Kalashnikova Wyghtlym344 Unsplash 1 1024x683

 Understanding the potential effects of climate change on your business, strategy, and financial planning under different potential future climate scenarios is central in building a long-term sustainable business.
 That’s why at TravelPerk we are helping our customers by providing information that will help them understand their carbon footprint as it pertains to business-related travel.
-Customers can carbon emissions by investing in projects relating to biogas capture, forestry, and renewable energy.
+Customers can offset their business travel carbon emissions by investing in projects relating to biogas capture, forestry, and renewable energy.
 All projects are VERRA accredited and held to the highest standard of the United Nations Sustainable Development Goals.

 Written by